armory/documentation/_user_guides/kubernetes-v2.md

 3. **Scale Manifests** - Scales replica sets to a given static size.

-4. **Rollback Manifest** - Allows rollback of a given Kuberentes artifact by a given number of versions.
+4. **Rollback Manifest** - Allows rollback of a given Kubernetes artifact by a given number of versions.
 Helpful in cases of a failed deployment or failed manual QA.

 ## Setting Up The V2 Provider